 The Inns are the only institutions with the power to ‘call’ a person to the Bar.
 Indeed, students must join one of the four Inns before starting their BPTC and, seeing as membership is for life, it’s a decision worth mulling over.
 Although all four offer similar services and facilities, each maintains its own flavour and atmosphere, thanks in large part to their differing sizes.
 Such nuances are hard to pick up on from the outside, however, so we suggest visiting the Inns in person to see which one most appeals before settling on one.
 This is easily done – just call up and ask for a tour.

 In the meantime, soak up the wealth of promotional materials the Inns produce as all are packed with helpful information.
 You can also check out our Inns of Court comparison table and Inns of Court reviews for further details.
 There is an old rhyme that attempts to delineate each Inn's identity – 'Inner for the rich, Middle for the poor, Lincoln’s for the scholar, Gray’s for the bore' – but pay it no heed: it's been widely discredited and has no basis in fact.

 Aspiring barristers need to join an Inn before starting the BPTC, but it’s a good idea to consider a head start on your membership seeing as they offer around £4.5m in scholarships between them.
 This money is reserved for GDL and BPTC students as well as pupils.
 The deadlines for scholarship applications usually occur in the calendar year before the course begins, so mark your diary accordingly.
-Detailed information about these dates can be found on the Inns’ websites or in their hard-copy brochures.
+Detailed information about these dates can be found on the Inns’ websites.